-Those moving to Devon are also often attracted by the prospect of living an outdoor lifestyle, not having to worry so much about safety or overcrowding and fortunately for those looking for a property, there are a large number of great places to live to suit different preferences and requirements.
+Those moving are often attracted by the prospect of living an outdoor lifestyle, not having to worry so much about safety or overcrowding and fortunately for those looking for a property, there are a large number of great places to live to suit different preferences and requirements.

 This pretty village is very well placed only 8 miles north of Exeter and equally distanced to Tiverton.